 A non-profit organization registered with the State of Idaho

 BACKSTORY: After uncommon career journey encompassing journalism, science, Forest Service management, international and local forestry consulting, and a few vain attempts to ally with non-government organizations, we’ve started something new.
 We want to refine our life-long hiking experience and love of the wilderness—and offer it to others.
 In 40+ years visiting wild places throughout U.S. we have observed that wilderness visitors are not particularly welcome in the way wilderness is managed.
 Wilderness managers and groups mainly try to protect wilderness from visitors—not necessarily help visitors enjoy the wilderness nor design wilderness management to meet demand.
 For example, deteriorating legacy trails, lack of alternatives to popular over-used trailheads and inconsistent/difficult to obtain trip planning information are undermining good wilderness experience.
 All this despite the plethora of blogs,wonderful photos and generalized wilderness information available on Internet.
-Asa result, a few popular areas are over-used while most of the 110+ million acres of wilderness in the continental U.S. are rarely visited.
+As a result, a few popular areas are over-used while most of the 110+ million acres of wilderness in the continental U.S. are rarely visited.
 Wilderness Need grew out of our desire to meet this gap.

 OUR ADVOCACY: To explore less-visited wilderness areas and post credible information so others can visit with maximum enjoyment and minimal impact.
 To share observations and commentary to make the case for more visitor-friendly management of wilderness.
 To revisit areas previously visited to document changes resulting from historic land misuse, climate change, management, and public use patterns.

 Who Are We?